MoonHighway/ts-aws-capstone-projects/03-subscription-management.md

 ## Submission Requirements
 - **GitHub Repo** – Include your TypeScript Lambda functions, Step Functions definition, and thorough documentation.
 - **System Design Document** – Explain your data model and workflow orchestration.
+- **Short Demo** – Be ready to show your system working live during presentation.

 ---

 This project will give you practical experience with subscription business models and serverless architecture.
-The project is designed to be completed in 2-3 hours, so keep your implementation focused and simple.
-Start with the core requirements before tackling any extra features.